 Certified Criminal Trial Lawyers

-Bergen County Criminal Defense Attorneys
+Bergen County Violent Crime Attorneys

 The New Jersey criminal justice system views violent crimes as the worst sort of crimes a person can commit.
 When a violent crime case is brought to the court, judges and juries often hold the defendant in a biased, negative light.
-To help rebalance the scales of justice back to how they should be – unbiased and impartial – a reputable criminal defense lawyer must be allowed to handle the case.
+To help rebalance the scales of justice back to how they should be – unbiased and impartial – a reputable violent crime lawyer must be allowed to handle the case.

 If you have been accused of a violent crime in New Jersey, you should call Brickfield & Donahue immediately.
-Our Bergen County criminal defense attorneys are always willing to hear the details of an inquiring client’s case for no fee during a free initial consultation.
+Our Bergen County violent crime attorneys are always willing to hear the details of an inquiring client’s case for no fee during a free initial consultation.
 All you need to do is contact us today and let us know what has happened and the events leading up to your arrest.

-Types of Violent Crimes in New Jersey Legislation
+Types of Violent Crimes in New Jersey

 As the title suggests, a violent crime must involve some form of violence, either as an act that is fulfilled or one that is threatened.
 In an attempt to stop violent behaviors, New Jersey’s criminal justice system frequently imposes steep penalties to anyone convicted of a violent crime, regardless of how clean their record might have been before the case began.